ivmai/bdwgc/README.md

 fragmentation losses.
 These are probably much more significant for the contrived program "test.c" than for your application.)

-### Building from GIT
-The process is copied from http://www.hboehm.info/gc/ .

-D is the absolute path to an installation directory:

-    cd D
-    git clone git://github.com/ivmai/libatomic_ops.git
+On most Unix-like platforms, the collector can be built either using a GNU autoconf-based build infrastructure (type `./configure; make` in the simplest case), or with a classic makefile by itself (type `make -f Makefile.direct`).

+Please note that the collector source repository does not contain configure and similar auto-generated files, thus the full procedure of autoconf-based build of `master` branch of the collector (using `master` branch of libatomic_ops source repository as well) could look like:

     git clone git://github.com/ivmai/bdwgc.git
-    ln -s  D/libatomic_ops D/bdwgc/libatomic_ops
     cd bdwgc
+    git clone git://github.com/ivmai/libatomic_ops.git
     autoreconf -vif
     automake --add-missing
     ./configure
     make

-### Other builds

-On most Unix-like platforms, the collector can be built either using a GNU autoconf-based build infrastructure (type `configure; make` in the simplest case), or with a classic makefile by itself (type `make -f Makefile.direct`).
-Here we focus on the latter option.
-On other platforms, typically only the latter option is available, though with a different supplied Makefile.)
+    make check

+Below we focus on the collector build using classic makefile.
 For the Makefile.direct-based process, typing `make test` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
 `Setjmp_test` will give you information about configuring the collector, which is